gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 Note: this goal for this story is only to understand the behaviour, not to fix anything.

+#### Some results

+The following directories are scanned in the up-to-date check for `test`
+    - `build/classes/test` is scanned 4 times
+    - `build/classes/main` is scanned once
+    - `src/test/java` is scanned once

+Each of these should be scanned once.
+In addition, the source directory should only be scanned when using very old versions of TestNG that use source annotations.

+The following directory is scanned during execution of `test`:
+    - `build/classes/test`.
+This is scanned by test detection (more on this below)

 ### `Test` task progress logging reports the start of test execution

 Change progress reporting to indicate when Gradle _starts_ running tests.
 Currently, progress is updated only on completion of the first test.